apache/stanbol/commons/solr/README.md

 #### Other interesting Notes

 * SolrCore directory names created by the ManagedSolrServer use the current date as suffix.
 If a directory with that name already exists (e.g. because the same index was already updated on the very same day) than an additional "-{count}" suffix will be added to the end.
-* The Managed SolrServer stores its configuration within the persistent space of the Bundle provided by the OSGI environment.
+* The Managed SolrServer stores its configuration within the persistent space of the Bundle provided by the OSGi environment.
 When using one of the default Stanbol launchers this is within "{sling.home}/felix/bundle{bundle-id}/data".
 The "{bundle-id}" of the "org.apache.stanbol.commons.solr.managed" bundle can be looked up the the [Bundle tab](http://localhost:8080/system/console/bundles) of the Apache Felix Webconsole.
 The actual configuration of a ManagedSolrServer is than in ".config/index-config/{service.pid}".
 The "{service.pid}" can be also looked up via the Apache Felix Web-console in the [Configuration Status tab](http://localhost:8080/system/console/config).
 Within this folder the Solr index reference files (normal java properties files) with all the information about the current state of the managed indexes are present.
 * Errors that occur during the asynchronous initialization of SolrCores are stored within the IndexingProperties.
 They can therefore be requested via the API of the ManagedSolrServer but also be looked up within the persistent state of the ManagedSolrServer (see above where such files are located).